Symmetry, Thermodynamics and Topology in Active Matter: Thermodynamics of active matter

 Life’s ability to exploit energy across scales is remarkable.
-Living systems, operating far from equilibrium, can harness energy at the molecular scale through ATP hydrolysis and dissipate it on much larger spatiotemporal scales~\cite{Battle2016,2018Li}.
-Energy dissipation results in emergence of self-organized structures that span the entire length of a cell, such as the actomyosin cortex ~\cite{chugh2018actin,tan2018self} or mitotic spindle ~\cite{sawin1992mitotic,brugues2014physical}.
-On the scale of populations, suspensions of bacteria, cells in tissues and flocks of birds can form remarkable swirling patterns, due to their nonequilibrium dynamics.
-These living systems are, in fact, examples of the broader class of active matter, where large scale rearrangements and function are driven by energy-consuming processes operating on much smaller characteristic time and length scales.
-Due to the inherent multiscale nature of active matter systems, characterizing how far these systems are from equilibrium and how energy is converted into patterns and ultimately function is a challenging task.
+Living systems, operating far from equilibrium, can harness energy at the molecular scale through ATP hydrolysis and dissipate it on much larger spatiotemporal scales.
+Energy dissipation results in emergence of self-organized structures that span the entire length of a cell, such as the actomyosin cortex~\cite{chugh2018actin,tan2018self} or mitotic spindle~\cite{sawin1992mitotic,brugues2014physical}.
+On the scale of populations, suspensions of bacteria, cells in tissues and flocks of birds can form remarkable swirling patterns, due to their nonequilibrium dynamics. \nf{These examples and all active matter systems in general are ``open'' from the thermodynamic point of view.
+How do information, energy and entropy flow and transform due to interactions with the system's environment or within the system itself? \SR{ Efforts towards a fundamental understanding of the physical and information-theoretic dynamics of these systems, and its exploitation to discover novel design principles, are another exciting frontier in active matter.} }

-Nonequilibrium thermodynamics has seen a renaissance of late, with the advent of stochastic thermodynamics.
-This theoretical framework makes precise quantitative predictions about how time reversal asymmetry and energy utilization (or dissipation) is manifested in nonequilibrium fluctuations ~\cite{seifert2012stochastic}.
-Some of this theory’s most prominent results are the fluctuation theorems, a collection of symmetries of the fluctuations of thermodynamic quantities such as the heat flow between a system and its environment.
-Such tools can provide novel insight into the thermodynamics of active matter ~\cite{2019Pietzonka}.
+\nf{The current efforts are \mcm{focused on answering two questions:} how far active matter systems are from equilibrium and what can we do far from equilibrium.}

+\paragraph{\nf{How far from equilibrium is active matter?}} \nf{Work on nonequilibrium thermodynamics has had major successes in building the thermodynamics of far-from equilibrium systems, with universal fluctuation theorems and other model-free results that deeply constrain the probability distributions for quantities like applied or extracted work and entropy production~\cite{seifert2012stochastic}.
+In recent years progress has been made in applying these concepts to active matter.}

+\nf{An important challenge is developing measures of dissipation and irreversibility that allow us to distinguish between active and passive systems, as well as to quantify the difference between active systems that are driven out of equilibrium by internal processes and systems driven out of equilibrium by externally applied forces and perturbations.
+Quantifying dissipation will open new avenues for probing self-organization principles in these far-from-equilibrium systems.
+Below we introduce three frameworks from nonequilibrium statistical physics that are promising candiadtes for providing insight for this very exciting endeavor.}